Leon Goretzka: 10 things on the legendary former Bayern Munich midfield marauder

 1) Goretzka's got talent

 Leon Christoph Goretzka grew up in Bochum, just five minutes away from the legendary Ruhrstadion, the home of his boyhood heroes VfL.
-He still holds a season ticket for his hometown club, whom he joined at the age of six and debuted for aged 17.
+He continued to hold a season ticket for his hometown club, whom he joined at the age of six and debuted for aged 17, when playing for Bayern.
 "He's Germany's biggest talent in 50 years," said his former Bochum coach Peter Neururer, delighted when he committed to a new five-year contract in 2012.

 2) Schalke swoop